Computer Science Programme

 The following is a brief overview of the modules taken in Senior Freshman year.
-Current students should refer to my.tcd.ie for full details, including assessment criteria and learning outcomes.
+Prospective students should read the brief descriptions of the courses below the table which follows.
+Current students should follow the links (to the eLearning environment, "Blackboard", or to the module website) or refer to my.tcd.ie for full details, including assessment criteria and learning outcomes.

 |Michaelmas Term||Hilary Term|